CommandPost/FCPCafe/docs/README.md

 ### Friday 2nd June 2023

+**Final Cut Pro v1.0.1** for iPad is out now!

+The only change according the the release notes is:

+- Fixes an issue where the validation of third-party Audio Unit Extensions prevented Final Cut Pro for iPad from opening.

+You can find the [release note on FCP Cafe](https://fcp.cafe/releasenotes/#final-cut-pro-101-for-ipad).
+We'll update that page if we find anything undocumented.

+---

 **Der Schatten** (The Shadow) is streaming tomorrow on German public broadcaster [ZDFneo](https://www.zdf.de/serien/der-schatten/trailer-staffel-1-104.html){target="_blank"}.

 It's a **6 x 45min mystery** series cut in Final Cut Pro, based on a novel by **Melanie Raabe**.